mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### 1.1.2
+ - Fix an issue taht the language code may not be set correctly in `Request-AudioTranscription` on macOS and Linux environment.
+ - Fix minor issues on Windows PowerShell 5.1
+ - Fix Flaky Tests.

 ### 1.1.0
  - Improve error handling.
  - Change the default value of the `MaxTokens` parameter of `Request-TextCompletion` to `2048`.
 The previous default value of `16` was not useful for most use cases.